-Usucha (or 'thin tea'), known for its vibrant green colour and creamy texture, is the most common way to drink matcha (we'll talk more about Koicha, 'thick tea' later).
-While it may look sophisticated, its actually very easy to make!
+Usucha (or 'thin tea'), known for its vibrant green colour and creamy texture, is the most common way to drink matcha (learn more about Koicha, 'thick tea' here).
+While it may look sophisticated, it's actually very easy to make!

 Step 1: Gather Your Equipment

 You don't need a full set of tea ceremony utensils to make a good bowl of matcha, but there are some basic necessities.

 - A bowl (preferably , but a cereal bowl will do)